Form 1065 Business LLC Tax Prep

 A Partnership LLC is not a taxable entity.
 A Partnership LLC is a reporting entity.

 LLC Members or Partners report their share of income or loss on their personal tax returns, utilizing Schedules K-1 produced by the LLC or Partnership tax return.

-If you are a member/partner of a Scottsdale or Phoenix partnership, you must file IRS Form 1065 annually to report revenue & expenses.
+If you are a member/partner of a Peoria or Phoenix partnership, you must file IRS Form 1065 annually to report revenue & expenses.
 Form 1065 must be filed by the 15th day of the fourth month following the end of the partnership's year end.
 Partnerships can request an automatic five-month extension by filing Form 7004 by the April 15th due date of Form 1065.

 The Member/Partners are assessed tax at their individual income tax rates &, unlike S Corps, normally pay self-employment/payroll tax on their personal tax returns on their share of the LLC or Partnership's net profit.

 The IRS offers Information on the Taxation of LLCs in Publication 3402.

 Step Up to True, One-on-One, Professional LLC Partnership Tax Prep